Transact SQL OVER Clause – ROWS UNBOUNDED PRECEDING or FOLLOWING

 In a previous article I covered the usage of ROWS PRECEDING and FOLLOWING in the over clause.
-For this example I am going to use the same database and tables that I created in the previous example.
+For this example I am going to use the same database and tables that I created in the previous example to show ROWS UNBOUNDED both PRECEEDING and FOLLOWING.

 One of the new features available in TSQL in SQL Server 2012 is the ROWS UNBOUNDED PRECEDING and the ROWS UNBOUNDED FOLLOWING options.
 The UNBOUNDED option in available when using the PRECEDING and FOLLOWING options.
 Here’s how they work…